 Young people can organize themselves under new forms, like cooperatives (see both of Mira Luna’s essay on co-ops) and nomadic communities (Robin’s “Every Guest A Host.")
 We can depend on each other’s living labor rather than the dead value stored in commodities.
 A shared future means less stuff, which means less digging for more fuel to burn.
 If families are those groups of people against whom we refuse to fight in the race up the ladder, then young people are going to get bigger families.
 Networks of collaborative consumption allow people to share goods in common without the burdens and costs of personal ownership, which means less time buying and more time living.
 Do-it-yourself becomes the best option (as in Melissa Welter’s “Eating Rich, Living Poor”) and, luckily, ever more feasible as the means of production become more accessible to individual producer/consumers.
 We must be suspicious of everything we do not build, of everything handed down from an empire in decline, and look to our own hands.
 Even while the lives we build are independent, they’re still shared, and sharing is what we’re gonna need if we’re going to get out of youth alive.

+This essay appear in Shareable's paperback Share or Die published by New Society, available from Amazon.
+Share or Die is also available for Kindle, iPad, and other e-readers.
 For the next piece in Share or Die, Jean-Yves Huwart's "The State of Gen Y" click here.